SchizmOne/echo-server/README.md

 The `utils/deploy-server-to-remote-machine.yml` playbook serves as a quick way to deploy the **EchoServer** to the remote machine.
 It should work with machines that are using Debian-like OS (e.g. Ubuntu).

 This is a very simplistic approach where the playbook will install the latest version of Python.
-Then it will create the virtual environment by a given name, into which it then will install the `echoserver` library via pip.
+Then it will create the virtual environment by a given name, into which it will install the [schizmone-echoserver](https://test.pypi.org/project/schizmone-echoserver/) library via pip.
 After that a user of the remote machine should be able to start the instance of the
 **EchoServer** with the following command:
 ```sh
 /path/to/venv/bin/python3 -m echoserver